CorporateFounder/unitedStates_final/documentationEng/board-of-shareholdersEng.md

 ![Board of Shareholders](../screenshots/board-of-shareholdersEng.png)
 OriginalCHARTER.POWERS_OF_THE_BOARD_OF_SHAREHOLDERS: Powers of the board of shareholders.
-Council of Shareholders Participates in the approval of Laws (Amendments to the Articles of Association).
+The Council of Shareholders Participates in the approval of Amendments to the Charter.
-The Board of Shareholders also participates in the approval of amendments to the Charter of the International Trade Union Corporation AMENDMENT_TO_THE_CHARTER.
+The Board of Shareholders also participates in approving changes to the charter of the Corporation of the International Trade Union AMENDMENT_TO_THE_CHARTER.
-The Board of Shareholders can also participate in voting when electing CORPORATE_COUNCIL_OF_REFEREES and FRACTIONS candidates using real voting rules for VOTE_STOCK candidates.

 OriginalCHARTER.HOW_SHAREHOLDERS_BOARD_IS_ELECTED: HOW SHAREHOLDERS ARE ELECTED.
-The Board of Shareholders consists of one thousand five hundred accounts (1500) with the largest number of shares, but only those accounts are taken into account, from the activity of which more than a year has not passed (Activity - mining or sending money, creating a law, sending fines, Applying for a position and creating a new position).
+The Board of Shareholders consists of one thousand five hundred accounts (1500) with the largest number of shares, but only those accounts whose activity has not passed more than a year are taken into account (Activity - mining or sending money, creating a law, sending fines, Applying for a position and creating a new position).
 Formula: The current year is equal to one year, and if the account was active in this range, it is taken into account.
-All accounts are sorted in descending order of the number of digital shares, and the 1500 accounts with the most shares are selected.
+All accounts are sorted in descending order of number of digital shares, and the 1,500 accounts with the most shares are selected.
 Recalculation occurs every block.
 An example of a section of the code on the election of the Board of Shareholders:

 ## How the Board of Shareholders is determined,